sacrevert/createIDFneighbourhood/README.md

 # createIDFneighbourhood
-Frescalo neighbourhoods for the Ile-de-France
+Frescalo neighbourhoods for the Ile-de-France region of France

 See
 https://github.com/sacrevert/frescaloNeighbourhoods